Iron: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 What happens if I have too much iron?

 Iron from foods is not considered harmful and it’s unlikely to cause toxicity, since our bodies get rid of any excess.
-However, we do need to pay attention to iron in food supplements, since having doses over five times the recommended amount (50 mg) can cause some gastrointestinal effects in adults.
+However, we do need to pay attention to iron in food supplements, since having doses over five times the DRV (50 mg) can cause some gastrointestinal effects in adults.

 Overall, toxic levels of iron in our bodies usually result from pre-existing health conditions or genetic disorders that cause our bodies to accumulate iron in amounts that damage our organs and system.